 We open with Phil and Ken observing the practice session of a world champion figure skater named Laura Eagle.
 Unbeknownst to them, some disguised assailants have discreetly arrived as they smash through the skylight in order to attack her.
 Grayfield jumps onto the ice to intervene, but he gets easily smacked away as he uses this as his means to slip away in order to change into his super persona.
 Laura continually evades her attackers long enough for Phil to suit up and reemerge as SuperPro in order to fight back against the false figures.
 One of the fiends tries to attack him with a chainsaw, but he misses and strikes through the ice.
 He ends up damaging a refrigeration coil and releasing some lethal gas, thus SuperPro takes Laura out of the building before warning Ken, the rink owner and the cops of the poisonous gas.

 Our hero attempts to make a statement towards the police, but the female cop doesn’t take him seriously as a hero.
 Afterwards, the ice rink owner is appalled with the damage caused to the building’s interior due to the damaged Refrigeration Coil covering it all with Freon.
 One police report later, Phil, Ken and Laura arrive back at Jane’s apartment shortly after midnight as Eagle explains her backstory to our main group.
-She’s a Hopi Indian who has an older sister named He’e’e who was more into their upbringing that she was.
+She’s a Hopi Indian who has an older sister named He’e’e who was more into their upbringing than she was.
 She also brings up the Kachinas who’re “the gods and spirits of our ancestors” as the adults dress up like them for “special ceremonies” & “tribal initiations”.
-Outside of their Hopi upbringing, Karen and his sister still went out for sports as He’e’e was athletically better than her.
-In the same year that they lost their parents, Karen caught a figure skating competition on TV and became inspired to take on the sport, to the point where she even took odd jobs in order to pay for lessons over in Scottsdale.
-On the flip-side, He’e’e passed on an athletic scholarship in order to fully embrace her people’s “tribal affairs”.
+Outside of their Hopi upbringing, Karen and her sister still went out for sports as He’e’e was athletically better than her.
+In the same year that they lost their parents, Karen caught a figure skating competition on TV and became inspired to take on the sport, to the point where she even took odd jobs in order to pay for her lessons over in Scottsdale.
+On the flip side, He’e’e passed on an athletic scholarship in order to fully embrace her people’s “tribal affairs”.
 Several years later, Karen became a gold medalist and reached various levels of success over the course of her pro career.
 Not only that, but she never denied her Hopi upbringing in the media.
-However, she believes that someone from her Pueblo past has been recently harassing & threatening her through letters and phone calls, to the point where her own apartment was trashed a week prior and a message was left upon her wall accusing her of turning her back upon the tribe.
+However, she believes that someone from her Pueblo past has been recently harassing & threatening her through letters and phone calls, to the point where her own apartment was trashed a week prior, and a message was left upon her wall accusing her of turning her back upon the tribe.
 As she concludes her personal tale, Karen expresses her belief that “a radical Hopi political group” calling themselves “the Kachinas” (in poor taste, of course) is behind this.
 Not only that, but her sister He’e’e (who’s named after a Kachina spirit) is also “involved in Tribal Politics”.
 Unfortunately, she doesn’t know who’s the mastermind behind all of this.
 From there, she announces her decision to go revisit her Hopi tribe for the first time in years in order to “learn the truth”.
-Phil even says that he’ll join her in order to get coverage for a potential report, to Jane’s semi-dismay.
+Phil even says that he’ll join her in order to get coverage for a potential report, much to Jane’s semi-dismay.

 Two days later, our main group arrive in Northeast Arizona as Laura gets a celebratory return from her Hopi people.
 Phil is then approached by a man named Tyler Gaunt who sub-contracts a casino that’s placed upon the outreaches of Hopi land.
 Even though the tribe technically owns it, a good portion of them hate it.
-One of the Indian representatives swears that his people actually enjoy their guests, while dismissing the “dissidents” as “lousy malcontents who mouth off”, as well as anyone who potentially any ill-will towards Laura.
+One of the Indian representatives swears that his people actually enjoy their guests, while dismissing the “dissidents” as “lousy malcontents who mouth off”, as well as anyone who potentially has any ill-will towards Laura.
 Afterwards, our main group travel out to an area that was previous built and abandoned 500 years ago prior to the Hopi moving in to claim the territory for their own as her sister now occupies it.
-Laura approaches the particular Hopi group and demands to see her elder kin, but is initially refused.
+Laura approaches the particular Hopi group and demands to see her elder kin but is initially refused.
 However, He’e’e overrides her sentry as he disapproves of her younger sister for embracing the outsider ways of the “Bahanas” (whites).
-Laura warns her sister to tone down her “radical ideas”, or face the risk of jail.
-Despite that, He’e’e only sees it as a thinly-veiled threat from the “the Tribal Council” just because they refuse to “kiss up to the Bahanas”.
+Laura warns her sister to tone down her “radical ideas” or face the risk of jail.
+Despite that, He’e’e only sees it as a thinly veiled threat from the “the Tribal Council” just because they refuse to “kiss up to the Bahanas”.
 Phil steps in and exclaims that not all white people are pure evil in her eyes and that it’s possible for her people to learn from them in order to solidify connections between both sides.
-However, He’e’e exclaims that her people “want modern benefits” and not “outsiders” finding ways to make money through them, especially since every past attempt at trying to be the better people only resulted in being shot down by “government red tape.
+However, He’e’e exclaims that her people “want modern benefits” and not “outsiders” finding ways to make money through them, especially since every past attempt at trying to be the better people only resulted in being shot down by “government red tape”.
 Laura then tells her older sister to call off the thugs dressed up in Kachina outfits or else she’ll press a lawsuit on her.
 However, He’e’e says that those gods are vital to the Hopis and would never commit such a dishonor.
 Ken thinks that she’s lying, but Phil suspects some sense of truth.
 In the end, she orders Karen away, to which she exclaims to He’e’e to “keep your pet Kachinas at home”.
 As they drive off, Grayfield expresses his struggle at grasping “Hopi Politics”, to which Laura brings up the two main groups of “friendlies” (those who wish to converse with outsiders) and “hostiles” (those who want nothing to do with the outside world).

 As she exclaims that she doesn’t see people in terms of skin color, the false-faced Kachinas unleash a surprise attack as one of them fires a volatile arrow that strikes the van and knocks it over.
 Phil emerges before getting knocked out as Laura proceeds to berate the opposing group, only to get knocked unconscious and end up captured.
 Afterwards, one of the disguised thugs doesn’t want to leave any evidence of their destruction behinds.
 As such, he cuts up the vehicle’s gas line, ignites a flare and throws it at the crippled van which proceeds to blow up.
 While the gang heads out, they’re unaware that Phil and Ken managed to escape in time.
 Grayfield tells his friend to go get help before suiting up and heading out to tail their assailants.
 Before long, he ultimately reaches their hideout.